 Trying to decide what to do in Venice?
 Of all of the fantastic places we saw in our three weeks in Italy Venice is the one that captured my heart and that we have returned to three times since that first visit.
 Each time we love it more.

-Venice was a last minute addition to our Italian itinerary.
+Venice was a last-minute addition to our first Italian itinerary.
 Everyone I asked said not to bother, it’s too crowded, too expensive, too smelly.
-I guess it can be those things if you visit in the middle of the high season but our trip took place in late March.
-It was a little cold, a little rainy one day but it was not crowded, and it did not smell!
+I guess it can be those things if you visit in the middle of the high season, but our trip took place in late March.
+It was a little cold, a little rain one day but it was not crowded, and it did not smell!

 These passes are expensive, so if you are travelling on a budget, then you could get a one day pass, take a morning ride in the Grand Canal and then head out to the islands.
-After dinner take a night time ride before your ticket expires.
+After dinner, take a nighttime trip before your ticket expires.

 Three ways to get around the canals

-There were so many seafood varieties I had never seen before
+There were so many seafood varieties we had never seen before

 Where: Campo della Pescaia